evhub/coconut/README.rst

     python -m pip install coconut

-If you're new to Coconut, a **simple, easy-to-follow tutorial** of the Coconut Programming Language is provided in the Coconut Help_.
+If you're new to Coconut, a **straightforward, easy-to-follow tutorial** of the Coconut Programming Language is provided in the Coconut Help_.

 If you're looking for info about a specific feature, Coconut's **complete documentation** can be accessed through the Coconut Docs_.